 If you are financial aid, it is probably worth having a discussion with a staff member in the Office of Financial Aid.
 While financial aid is obviously outside the portfolio of anyone in the Physics Department, it seems not unreasonable that contributions to your financial aid anticipated from your summer earnings might be restructured in a helpful way if your SAFE internship isn't going to provide you with summer earnings.
 Even if you're on time collection, a similar discussion could be worthwhile.

 One last tip: Payers of SAFE internship amounts may occasionally need to be reminded that payment is due!
-The system is complicated enough (witness the length of this document) that it's possible for someone to lose track of when they owe what SAFE payment to whom.
+The system is complicated enough that it's possible for someone to lose track of when they owe what SAFE payment to whom.
 Again, don't be shy about speaking up and asking questions on your own behalf.